Ryan Switzer: College career

 As a freshman at UNC (University of North Carolina in Chapel Hill) in 2013, Switzer led all NCAA major college players with an average of 20.9 yards per punt return.
 He accounted for five punt return touchdowns during the season and also had 32 receptions for 341 receiving yards and three receiving touchdowns.
 On November 2, against NC State, he threw a 59-yard passing touchdown to Quinshad Davis in the 27–19 victory.
 As a sophomore in 2014, he caught 61 passes for 757 yards and four touchdowns.
 On September 20, against East Carolina, he threw a 35-yard touchdown pass to T. J. Thorpe in the 70–41 loss.

 As a junior in 2015, Switzer recorded a team-high 55 receptions for 697 yards and six touchdowns and also returned two punts for scores.
-In October 2015, a controversial decision by the ACC negated a 70-yard punt return by Switzer, ruling that he had given an "invalid signal" before the return.
+In October 2015, a controversial decision by the Atlantic Coast Conference negated a 70-yard punt return by Switzer, ruling that he had given an "invalid signal" before the return.

 In his senior season, Switzer set a school single-season record with 96 receptions for 1,112 yards and scored six touchdowns.
 He left North Carolina as the career record holder in both receptions and receiving yards.